USEPA/workshops/lessons/04_visualize_gis_data.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-So, not any different than the defualt plots (becuase it uses those!).
+So, not any different than the default plots (because it uses those!).
 But now, we can do some other fun stuff.

 We zoom with `zi`, zo`, and `ze`.
 We can pan with `p`.
 We can identify with `i`, and we can get back to our original extent with `f`.